 A very common mistake (when people are talking about getting certified to an ISO standard) is the use of the phrase 'ISO Certification' which implies that ISO offer Certification.

 This is in fact a myth and one strongly challenged by ISO themselves.

 You may be surprised to know that there is actually NO such thing as 'ISO' Certification.

 ISO do not recognise or recommend any Certifications Bodies.

 Despite this fact, many Certification Bodies allude to offering 'ISO Certification' and do not choose to argue or explain the mistake to 'uninformed' enquirers, due to the confusion it can cause when challenged.

-The Audit People issue Certification to verify that an organisations systems have been independently and impartially assessed and audited and meet the defined requirements of the ISO Standards that the organisation has chosen to be tested against.
+Our certifications verify that an organisation's systems have been independently and impartially assessed and audited and meet the defined requirements of the ISO Standards that the organisation has chosen to be tested against.